SoelMgd/Bayesian_Neural_Networks/README.md

 ## Requirements
-Basic requirements are needed to make it run, decent versions of : pytorch, numpy, matplotlib, tqdm in your python environment should work
+Basic requirements are needed to make it run, decent versions of : pytorch, numpy, matplotlib, tqdm in your python environment should work.
-You can use our version with pip install -r requirements.txt
+You can use our version with **pip install -r requirements.txt**.

 ## Caution
-Code can work on GPU and is much faster but can lead to CUDA memory errors for to many leapfrog steps.
+Code is much faster on GPU but can lead to CUDA memory errors for to many leapfrog steps.
-It works on CPU but is much slower.
+Working fine but much slower on CPU.